AntonUrfels/jekyll-test/code.markdown

 ![](photo.jpg)

-# R Scripts for data management and transformation - NEW
+# R Scripts for data management and transformation

-This page provides an overview of R scripts than have been developed to work with LCAS data.
+The LCAS is designed to provide rapid insights through efficiently collected surveys.
+In this page, we provide an overview of key workflows and analysis pipelines.
+The general steps in the workflow are as follows:

-It includes support for the following functionalities:
+1. Import data from the server

-- Importing data from ODK/Kobo
+2. Clean data
-- Cleaning data and variable names
+3. Calculate key variables and add geographic variables
-- Generating additional features
+4. Run automated, simple analytics
-- Running automated simple analytics
+5. Run more advanced analytics requiring manual fine-tuning

-- Running advanced analytics
+To get started, you may clone the LCAS github repo.
+It contains all the scripts and samples for how to run these scripts with existing anonymized datasets that have been collected for India.

-# API script to import datasets from ODK/Kobo
+# 1. Importing data from the server
 This section provides an overview of R scripts that import datasets through API calls.
+API stands for Advanced Programming Interface (API) - that is a standardized to communicate with a server.
+When data is collected digitally with ODK, Kobo or other tools, it is normally stored on a webserver.
+One can then use a specified request to the API of that server to request a download of the dataset of interest.
+Normally it requires providing your password and username (e.g. for KOBO or ODK Central) for authentication.

 The R functions for this can be found in the [data_import.R](code/data_import.R) file.